 Comidor can virtually map and track any organizational process through its Workflow unit.
 Workflows fully exploit the organizational structure to provide unprecedented process design and action monitoring.
-Through Workflows Designer, the user can navigate and modify existing processes or create a new one using BPMN 2.0 with drag-n-drop functionality.
+Through Workflows Designer, the user can navigate and modify existing processes or create a new one using BPMN 2.0 with drag-and-drop functionality.

-In order to access Workflows:
+To access Workflows:

 - Now, add the details of the Workflow.